 The white gypsum sand is like nothing I have ever seen before.
 As you enter the park, you will notice how incredibly quiet it is.
 There is no sound other than the wind forming new sand dunes.

 You can easily access the dunes on the Dunes Drive which is a looped road from the visitor center to the dune field.
 We were able to park almost anywhere we wanted and just get out of the car to explore the area.
-If you would like to spend more time in Mexico, you could visit the White Sand National Park in the morning and head to Albuquerque for a weekend.
+If you would like to spend more time in New Mexico, you could visit White Sand National Park in the morning and then head to Albuquerque for a weekend.

 - The White Sands National Park is a desert and as such extremely dry and hot.
 Make sure you bring plenty of water.